mako777/modbus-esp8266/examples/Bridge/README.md

 bool onRaw(cbRaw cb = nullptr);
 ```
 - `frame` Modbus payload frame with stripped MBAP, slaveid and crc
-- `len' frame size in bytes
+- `len` frame size in bytes
 - `data` Pointer to frame_arg_t filled with frame header information
+*Returns:*
+- If a special error code `Modbus::EX_PASSTHROU` returned frame will be processed normally
+- Any other return code disables normal frame processing.
+Only transactional callback will be executed (if any and transaction data is correct)
+The callback is executed only on Modbus frame with valid header and CRC.